-One hour drive from neighboring Houston through bland countryside of sparse vegetation and chemical works, no visible signs of Longhorns, and we are in Galveston showcasing remnants of Hurricane Ike, renovated residences and the shell of the Balinese Room pier, the once vibrant nightclub extending 600 feet into the Gulf, The Seawall Boulevard still displays signs of devastation wrought by the September 13, 2008 Hurricane Ike, the Category 2 hurricane with wind speed of 110 miles per hour (180 km/h) and waves about 14 feet that had crossed over the Galveston Seawall flooding the city via storm drains and unprotected bay side.
+The visit of 2011: The 32 mile drive, from Houston, through bland countryside of sparse vegetation and chemical works, no visible signs of the famed Longhorns, and as we near the Island City the conspicuous remnants of the devastation caused by the Hurricane Ike (2008) added the elegiac notes to the Seawall Boulevard, the renovated residences, the shell of the Balinese Room pier, the once vibrant nightclub extending 600 feet into the Gulf, and the formulaic largest and well-preserved assemblage of Victorian colonial architecture still preserving the watermarks.
+On September 13, 2008 Hurricane Ike, the Category 2 hurricane with wind speed of 110 miles per hour (180 km/h) and waves about 14 feet, breached the Galveston Seawall flooding the city via storm drains and unprotected bay side.

-Walking the Strand National Historic District turned out a better way to appreciate the Victorian hangover of the city.
-The Galveston Island Railroad Museum on 25th Strand is a must see and from here we headed towards the shopping area with more historic buildings converted into stores.
+The Strand National Historic District turned out a better way to appreciate the Victorian hangover of the city.
+The Galveston Island Railroad Museum on 25th Strand is a must visit, we bypassed it, and from here headed towards the shopping area with more historic buildings converted into stores.

 The past and present mingles as tourists, locals and bikers search for evening entertainment in Downtown or the waterfront.
-Towards evening the parking spaces at the beach were fast filing up and cars downloading their barbeques and picnic paraphernalia on the raised seawall.
+We took a drive around the city admiring its boulevards and private home before heading to the beach, one can park right at the beach, as towards evening the parking spaces are at a premium with cars downloading their barbeques and picnic paraphernalia on the raised Seawall.

 1. Moody Gardens with its 10-storey rainforest, a 1.5-million-gallon pyramid aquarium, a 19th century-styled Colonel Paddle wheeler complete with hour-long narrative cruises, a Palm Beach and a memorial for Vietnam veterans.